Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

-Surrounded by snow dusted mountains 21 slender white columns suspend a crescent shaped viaduct 30 meters above the river Finnan, but nothing can match the majesty of soaring over it abroad the Harry Potter train.
-The Jacobite steam train clatters the ‘iron road to the Isles’ through one of Europe’s empitest landscapes, all moorland, snow capped mountains and lake bottomed glens.
+Surrounded by snow dusted mountains, 21 slender white columns suspend a crescent shaped viaduct 30 meters above the river Finnan; little can match the majesty of soaring over it abroad the Harry Potter train.
+The Jacobite steam train clatters the ‘Iron road to the Isles’ through one of Europe’s empitest landscapes, all moorland, snow capped mountains and lake bottomed glens.

 400,000 visitors enjoy this Highland mountain-scape each year, it regularly features on lists of the world’s greatest railway journeys and the Scotsman newspaper rates the viaduct the number one place in Scotland for Harry Potter fans to propose.
 The train even has its own tune.

 But with great popularity comes great consequence.
-Harry Potter was lambasted by two Popes for ‘promoting witchcraft and the occult’ and being a ‘subtle seduction deeply distorting the roots of Christianity in the soul’.
-Much as Rowling was criticised by the Pope, Glenfinnan viaduct also endures kickback, from Tripadvisor:
+Harry Potter has been lambasted by two Popes for ‘promoting witchcraft and the occult’ and being a ‘subtle seduction deeply distorting the roots of Christianity in the soul’.
+Much as Rowling was criticised by the Pope, Glenfinnan viaduct also endures kickback, on Tripadvisor…

 Muggles eh?
 No soul.